2020 Cadillac Grand Prix of Sebring: Background

 The race was just the second for the WeatherTech SportsCar Championship after returning from the pandemic-induced hiatus.
 The race was added to the schedule in May due to said pandemic, becoming the second race of the season at Sebring alongside the rescheduled 12-hour race.
 Similarly to the previous round at Daytona, a limited number of fans were announced to be allowed into the track for the event.
 In late June, Cadillac was announced as the title sponsor of the event.
 The race marked the beginning of the LMP2 overall championship, as their only previous race (the 24 Hours of Daytona) counted for the Michelin Endurance Cup exclusively.
 Similarly, the GTD class only scored points towards the WeatherTech Sprint Cup in this race, not the overall GTD championship.

 On July 10, 2020, IMSA released the latest technical bulletin regarding Balance of Performance for the race.
 However, no changes were made to any cars taking part in the event.

+Before the race, Oliver Jarvis and Tristan Nunez led the DPi Drivers' Championship with 64 points, ahead of Ryan Briscoe and Renger van der Zande, and Jonathan Bomarito and Harry Tincknell with 60 points.
+Earl Bamber and Laurens Vanthoor led the GTLM Drivers' Championship with 64 points, ahead of Antonio García and Jordan Taylor with 63 points.
+In GTD, Jack Hawksworth led the GTD Drivers' Championship with 57 points, ahead of Aaron Telitz with 54 points.
+Cadillac, BMW, and Lamborghini were leading their respective Manufacturers' Championships, while Mazda Motorsports, Porsche GT Team, and AIM Vasser Sullivan each led their own Teams' Championships.
+LMP2 drivers and teams would be scoring their first championship points of the season due to the 24 Hours of Daytona only counting towards the Michelin Endurance Cup championship.